Washington State Bar Association: Washington State Bar Foundation

 The Washington State Bar Foundation is a 501(c)(3) public charity dedicated to fundraising on behalf of the WSBA.
-The Bar Foundation ensures WSBA has the resources to lead on issues of justice, public service, and diversity.
+The Bar Foundation ensures WSBA with sufficient resources to lead on issues of justice, public service, and diversity.
 It helps to support programs such as the Moderate Means Program.

 Print/online communications

 WSBA communicates and provides information in a number of ways: